spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202108.0/customer-account-management-feature-walkthrough/reference-information-customer-module-overview.md

 To prevent missing any customer-related information, do the following:

 1. Process removal for related customer objects.
 Here you could take care of information stored in dependent bundles or custom relations.
 To do so, implement the `CustomerAnonymizerPluginInterface`.
-As an example, take a look at the Newsletter module plugin for unsubscribing a customer from newsletters before removal `Spryker\Zed\Newsletter\Business\Anonymizer\SubscriptionAnonymizer`.
+As an example, take a look at the Newsletter module plugin for unsubscribing a customer from newsletters before removal `Spryker/Zed/Newsletter/Business/Anonymizer/SubscriptionAnonymizer`.
 2. Anonymize customer address information.
 3. Anonymize private customer information.
 Information directly related to customer fields (first name, last name, date of birth, etc.).